About Us

 Be it the beach brawls between mods & rockers in 1964, or The Jam's last ever gig in 1982, Brighton is a place with a rich subcultural heritage and there's a direct family connection to the area.

 In October 2020, we took a bit of a risk and opened our second store at 2A Church Street.
-A short walk from the Royal Pavilion and the Brighton Dome, we’re in a lovely Regency building.
+A short walk from the Royal Pavilion and the Brighton Dome, we're in a lovely regency Building.

-Eight weeks after our grand opening, we were forced to close the store, shutting for three months due to the last national lockdown.
+Shutting for three months due to the last national lockdown.

-Despite a precarious start, our Brighton store has been warmly embraced, with customers traveling to visit us from all over the world.
-The shop has gone from strength to strength and will celebrate it’s fifth birthday in October.
+Despite a precarious start, our Brighton store has been warmly embraced, with customers travelling to visit us from all over the world.
+The shop has gone from strength to strength and will celebrate it's fifth birthday in October.

 A huge thank you to all of our customers for your shared love and appreciation of British subcultural style.
 Thank you for coming with us on the journey so far.